All Episodes

 It never involved a president because that was the prize.

-The prize for North Korea was having a U.S. president on the soil with flags alongside each other.
+The prize for North Korea was having a U.S. president on soil with flags alongside each other.

-We didn't get anything yet.
+We didn't get anything.

-We got some remains.
+Yes, we got some remains.

 There's thousands more remains still to come back here.